blackboxlogic/OsmApiClient/README.md

 await client.CloseChangeset(changeSetId);
 ```

-See the tests for examples of each operation.
+See the [functional tests](https://github.com/blackboxlogic/OsmApiClient/blob/master/FunctionalTests/Tests.cs) for examples of each operation.

 # Supported Operations